PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all three from the main Session identities.
 The model-only QLinear context and callback-bearing SINet terminal context remain explicitly outside this boundary.

+The diagnostics-free model/layout boundary is now consolidated into the common Session context.
+The three historical type names are internal aliases of `ModelIRPassContext`, increasing the shared alias inventory to twenty-four and the main-model consumers to twenty-one.
+Their lowerer variables all reference `shared_model_ir_pass_context`; no per-phase object is constructed.
+Diagnostics are available on the common object but remain inert across all four builders.
+ModelIR/LayoutState identity, nested safe-binary context identity, pass IDs, layout policies, and execution order are unchanged.
+The model-only QLinear and callback-bearing SINet terminal contexts remain independent.